jazzband/wagtailmenus/README.md

     ```

-5. Run `python manage.py migrate wagtailmenus` to set up the initial database tables.
+5. Run `python manage.py migrate wagtailmenus` to create the necessary database tables.

 Making use of `MenuPage`